 JAPN 120A: Readings in Contemporary Japanese Literature

-Provides advanced students of Japanese an opportunity to develop reading and writing skills through class discussion, presentation, group work and writing.
+Provides advanced students of Japanese an opportunity to develop reading and writing skills through class discussion, presentation, group work and writing in different genres as a preparation for further advanced studies in Japanese.
 Familiarizes students with different facets of contemporary Japanese culture and society.
 Readings are supplemented by films and related visual materials.
 Usually offered every year.